ofiwg/libfabric/man/fi_getinfo.3.md

 negative value corresponding to fabric errno.
 Fabric errno values are defined in `rdma/fi_errno.h`.

-fi_dupinfo() duplicates a single fi_info structure and all the substructures within it and returns a pointer to the new fi_info structure.
-This new fi_info structure must be freed via fi_freeinfo().  fi_dupinfo() returns NULL on error.
+fi_allocinfo() returns a pointer to a new fi_info structure on success, or NULL on error.  fi_dupinfo() duplicates a single fi_info structure and all the substructures within it, returning a pointer to the new fi_info structure on success, or NULL on error.
+Both calls require that the returned fi_info structure be freed via fi_freeinfo().

 # ERRORS